Florida Injury Law Firm: Experienced Miami Personal Injury Lawyers Fighting for Your Rights

 Punitive Damages

-Unlike the previous two types of damages, punitive damages are not intended to compensate the victim.
-They are only used in some cases to punish the at-fault party for gross negligence or intentional misconduct.
+Unlike the previous two types, punitive damages are not intended to compensate the victim.
+They are used in limited cases to punish a defendant for gross negligence or intentional misconduct.
+Our personal injury lawyers will advise you if your case is one where punitive damages may apply.

 Should You Accept the First Settlement Offer?

-Timing, when it comes to a personal injury claim in Florida, is critical.
-This is because the statute of limitations sets a deadline for plaintiffs to file lawsuits.
-In Florida, victims of personal injury have four years from the date of injury to file a claim against the responsible party.
-However, this can vary based on the facts of the case and the type of injury involved.
-In cases of wrongful death, the family of the victim only has two years to bring a claim.
-For more information regarding statute of limitations, click here.
+Timing in a Florida personal injury claim is critical.
+The statute of limitations sets a hard deadline for when a lawsuit must be filed.
+In Florida, victims of personal injury generally have four years from the date of injury to file a claim against the responsible party.
+However, this can vary based on the type of injury and the facts of the case.
+In wrongful death cases, the family of the victim has only two years to bring a claim.
+A Miami personal injury lawyer from our team can review your specific situation and confirm exactly which deadline applies to you.

 What Happens If the Statute of Limitations Expires?